paynl/cscart-plugin/README.md

 # Description

 With the Pay. plugin you can easily add different payment methods to your CS-Cart webshop.
-Go to https://www.pay.nl (Dutch) for an overview of all our features and services, or visit https://docs.pay.nl/plugins#cs-cart for more information.
+Go to [Pay](https://www.pay.nl) for an overview of all our features and services, or visit [docs](https://docs.pay.nl/plugins#cs-cart) for more information.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)